Git Bundle and Git Archive Commands — How to Use Them

 The difference between Git bundle and Git archive is whether the contents of the .git folder are included.
 Git archive excludes the contents of the .git folder, while Git bundle includes it.

-From a practical standpoint, the Git bundle and Git archive serve a variety of purposes.
+From a practical standpoint, these commands serve a variety of purposes.
 They can:

 - Back up just the files in a single sourcetree (e.g., the head revision).